oetherington/libvterm-no-glib2/README.md

 #libvterm

+Based on ROTE by Bruno Takahashi C. de Oliveira, libvterm is a terminal emulator library that attempts to mimic both VT100 and rxvt capabilities (GPLv2).

 This is a fully functional fork of libvterm with all dependencies on glib2.0 removed and replaced with standard library functions.
 This makes it far more suitable for use in smaller applications or embedded systems.

+####Licensing

 As per the original release by Bryan Christ, this modification is released under the GNU GPL Version 2.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License